This is my complete guide to accounting automation in 2022.

 This task ties up valuable resources, especially if the manager has to review many files per month.

-Luckily, there are other tools available that can help automate the month-end review process to spot errors before it even gets to the manager’s desk.
+There are more tools than ever to help automate the month-end review process to spot errors before it even gets to the manager’s desk.

 Dext Precision, as an example, will scan the ledger for the period in question and point out warnings for things such as duplicates, unreconciled items, problems with bank reconciliations multi-coded contacts, and a whole lot more.